The challenge of becoming focused.

 The attention to detail, involved in learning a new language, on so many levels, not only coding ( with the R programming language) but also the regular expression language (REGEX); using an IDE [integrated development environment] as with RStudio; advanced math skills in the course of inferential statistics; research skills in the course of (reproducible research) and designing and building an interactive web application with the R programming language hosted on a Shiny server at shiny.io in the final capstone project are the major reasons for having left me with the sense that I had stretched my mental capabilities to what often times felt like my maximum capacity for learning.

-Having completed this series of courses, except for my final submission in a few more days, I definitely sensed many similarities with the results I had obtained, although on a more physical level, while undertaking a program of karate when I was a bit younger, in terms of self development.
+Having completed this series of courses, except for my final submission in a few more days, I definitely sensed many similarities with the results I had obtained, although on a more physical level, while undertaking a program of karate when I was a bit younger, in terms of self-development.

-With some luck, I’ll find a good opportunity to apply some, if not all, of what I’ve just learned from these ten courses that have been offered by the Johns Hopkins University – Bloomberg School of Public Health department of Biostatistics and provided through the Coursera.org educational website.
+With some luck, I’ll find a good opportunity to apply some, if not all, of what I’ve just learned from these ten courses that have been offered by the Johns Hopkins University – Bloomberg School of Public Health Department of Biostatistics and provided through the Coursera.org educational website.

-Unfortunately I missed the deadline for submission of the final Capstone project by a few hours.
+Unfortunately, I missed the deadline for submission of the final Capstone project by a few hours.
 This was partly due to my bicycle accident in the week before the deadline that resulted in my losing roughly a week worth of study time stemming from the head injury that I sustained in the bicycle accident.
-Therefore I switched into the next session and now I’m waiting on the session to open so that I can submit my work and hopefully pass the course.
+Therefore I switched to the next session and now I’m waiting for the session to open so that I can submit my work and hopefully pass the course.
 On a bit of a less than positive note however my interactive webpage at shiny.io is no longer working very well which unless I am able to resolve this will negatively impact my final score on the course but I am still troubleshooting the issue and hope to have it working again real soon.